 Now, let’s construct our CNN.

-That type of neural networks is particularly well-suited for image data because it uses specialized layers to automatically and adaptively learn spatial hierarchies of features – from edges and textures in earlier layers to more complex patterns and object parts in deeper layers.
+That type of neural network is particularly well-suited for image data because it uses specialized layers to automatically and adaptively learn spatial hierarchies of features – from edges and textures in earlier layers to more complex patterns and object parts in deeper layers.

 Our architecture will consist of two sequential sub-models:

 Feature Learning: The eyes of the network.
-This part is responsible for taking the raw pixel data from the input image and gradually extracting increasingly complex and abstract visual patterns.
+This part is responsible for taking the raw pixel data from the image and gradually extracting increasingly complex and abstract visual patterns.
 Much like how your own visual cortex detects edges, textures, and simple shapes before your brain starts to assemble them into recognizable objects.
 This is achieved by flowing data through multiple similar stages:

 Convolutional Layer: This is the core feature detector.
 It applies a set of learnable filters (kernels) to the input image.
 Each filter slides across the image, performing a convolution operation to detect specific features like edges, corners, or textures.
-Early layers might detect simple lines, deeper ones combine those into more complex shapes like corners or curves.
+Early layers might detect simple lines, while deeper ones combine those into more complex shapes like corners or curves.

 Max Pooling Layer: After a convolutional layer has identified a bunch of features, max pooling helps to generalize and condense this information.
-It looks at small windows of the feature map and picks out the strongest response (the “max” value).
+It looks at small windows of the feature map and picks out the strongest response (the max value).
 This makes the learned features more robust to variations and greatly reduces computational complexity.

 Classification: The brain of the network.
-Once the feature learning part has extracted a rich set of abstract features from the image, this sub-model takes those high-level features and makes a decision about what object the image actually contains.
+Once the feature learning part has extracted a rich set of abstract features from the image, this sub-model takes those high-level features and makes a decision about what object the image contains.
 Conceptually, it’s very close to our Multilayer Perceptron attempt, but this time it classifies visual clues instead of words.

 from tensorflow.keras import layers, Sequential

-feature_learning = Sequential([
+feature_learning = Sequential(name='feature_learning', layers=[

 layers.Conv2D(32, (3, 3), activation='relu', padding='same'),